swelcher/vol2log/README.md

   -Commenting the code.(Sorry in advance)

   -Troubleshoot some of the formatting for certain output's.
-I'm also aware of there is an issue with netscan's formatting of the time field when sending to Graylog.